INTERVIEW-StanChart targets wealthier customers in retail bank revamp

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-HONG KONG, Feb 9 Standard Chartered Plc will shift its retail banking focus to affluent clients from ordinary customers and urge them to bank online as part of a broader restructuring led by embattled CEO Peter Sands, a senior executive told Reuters.
+HONG KONG Feb 9 Standard Chartered Plc will shift its retail bank's focus from mass market to affluent customers and urge more customers online as part of a broader turnaround strategy for the lender, a senior executive told Reuters.

 StanChart's retail business is one of the first divisions the Asia-focused lender has targeted with cuts, announcing last month it would axe 4,000 retail jobs or 5 percent of its global workforce and close 80-100 branches.

-The costs cuts and the shift to wealthy clients in Asia, the Middle East and Africa come as Sands, who some investors would like to see replaced, is under increasing pressure to revive the bank's fortunes after a troubled two years.
+The moves come as Chief Executive Peter Sands is under increasing pressure to revive the bank's fortunes after a troubled two years, which abruptly halted a decade of record profits.

-"We're steering away from clients who just want a personal loan to those who'll buy multiple products," Karen Fawcett, global head of retail clients at StanChart, told Reuters in an interview on Monday.
+Key to fixing the retail division would be stripping out costs, Karen Fawcett, global head of the bank's retail clients unit, told Reuters in an interview.

-The bank's retail division contributes 30 percent of its revenues.
-Affluent and business customers represent just one fifth of its 10.4 million retail clients but account for about half of the division's profits.

-Revenues from those clients have grown by 10 percent in recent years, compared with zero growth for revenue from less wealthy customers, Fawcett said.
+She wants to reduce the division's cost-income ratio from 67 percent to 65 percent by the end of the year, and ultimately to 55 percent.

+"We have a fantastic business with 10 million clients in 34 countries...but the problem is high costs," Fawcett said.

+The bank will close "a lot of branches in Korea and Pakistan and a few in most markets", Fawcett said, adding that some branches will be relocated to higher-yielding areas to reflect rapid changes in big cities.

-Amid calls from some of the lender's top investors to stand down, Sky News reported on Friday that Sands had told senior staff on an internal conference call last week that succession planning has already begun.
+StanChart's woes have prompted some of the lender's top investors to call for Sands to step down .

+Sky News reported on Friday that Sands had said on an internal conference call with senior staff last week that succession planning has already begun.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan